MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/external-messaging-faq.md

 ### Q: I don't want external messaging and external groups enabled for my network.
 What options do I have to disable all of external messaging?

+There are two options:
-As an admin, you can choose to disable external messaging and external groups in your Yammer network.
+- As an admin, you can choose to disable external messaging and external groups in your Yammer network.
 This blocks users from creating external groups in their home network, but still allows users to be invited to groups hosted on other networks.
     To do this, you create an Exchange Online mail flow rule, and configure Yammer to enforce your rule.
 For instructions, see [Disable external messaging in a Yammer network](control-external-messaging-with-exchange.md).

-If this security functionality is not sufficient, you can also choose to use a logical firewall to prevent users from creating or joining external groups in Yammer networks, such as partner or customer organizations, hosted in that other Yammer network.
-However, we highly discourage restricting messaging in this manner because it will cause users to seem difficult to reach and collaborate with, with the Yammer equivalent of having an email bounce, and it will limit engagement within Yammer.
+- If this security functionality is not sufficient, you can also choose to use a logical firewall to prevent users from creating or joining external groups in Yammer networks, such as partner or customer organizations, hosted in that other Yammer network.
+For more information about setting up a logical firewall, see [Manage Yammer security settings](../manage-security-and-compliance/yammer-security-settings.md).

+    We discourage restricting messaging in this manner because it will cause users to seem difficult to reach and collaborate with, causing the Yammer equivalent of having an email bounce.

 ### Q: What is the user experience if I disable external messaging?

-If you decide to opt out of external messaging by using an Exchange Online mail flow rule, messages that begin on your network will not be able to be shared with external participants.
+If you opt out of external messaging by using an Exchange Online mail flow rule, messages that begin on your network will not be able to be shared with external participants.
 Users on your network will still be able to receive messages from other networks; these messages will be available to the user in their Yammer inbox.
 They will be able to read and respond to these messages as normal.
 In addition, the full thread they are participating in (including all messages on the thread) will be available in your data export.
 This enables you to keep track of conversations your employees are having on other networks.

-If you decide to use a firewall to prevent external messages to your users, this means they are unable to send or receive messages from other networks.
+If you instead use a logical firewall to prevent external messages to your users, this means they are unable to send or receive messages from other networks.
 If someone tries to send a message to your users, that person will receive an error message and be prevented from sending the message.

 ### Q: Can I use external groups, but not external messaging?